AnyChart/docs.anychart.com/Basic_Charts_Types/Box_Chart.md

 ###Colorizing elements

 Now let's study how to apply different colors to different data series.
-To apply the color to the exact series we need to set the **.fill()** parameter in the series.
+To apply the color to the exact series we need to set the {api:anychart.graphics.vector.Fill}**.fill()**{api} parameter in the {api:anychart.core.cartesian.series}**series**{api}.
 In the sample below we compare salaries of 5 different ranges in December 2014, January and February 2015.
 Let's color each series to different color.
 Here is the sample:

 {sample}BCT\_BoxChart\_10{sample}

 Besides colorizing the whole series, we may define special color to the only box for some reasons.
 Look at the sample below.
 We've got a chart with one series and predefined color for all elements.
 We highlight the box with the lowest salary with "Rgb(220,37,50)" and the box with the highest salary with "Rgb(77,200,17)" for the maximum one.
-As you see it is very easy to do by setting a value for the **.fill()** parameter of a point while setting the data.
+As you see it is very easy to do by setting a value for the {api:anychart.graphics.vector.Fill}**.fill()**{api} parameter of a point while setting the data.

 ```
  {x: '1', low: 1000, q1: 1050, median: 1200, q3: 1800, high: 2000, fill: 'Rgb(220,37,50)'},